alcuadrado/simple-lockfile/README.md

   });
 } catch (error) {
   if (error instanceof LockfileAlreadyExistedError) {
-    console.error(`Could not acquire the lockfile my-app.lockfile that's needed to run my-app.
+    console.error(`Unable to acquire the necessary lockfile (my-app.lockfile) to run my-app.

-Make sure you aren't running another instance of my-app and try again.
+Please ensure no other instance of my-app is currently running and try again.

-If this error presists, delete my-app.lockfile and try again.
+If the problem persists, manually delete my-app.lockfile and reattempt.
 `);
     process.exit(1);
   }